projectchrono/chrono/doxygen/documentation/manuals/pychrono/pychrono_installation.md

 ```
    conda install -c projectchrono pychrono
 ```
-   To install a specific PyChrono module (release or develop code, for a given opperating system, and built with a given Python version), download the corresponding tarball from the [PyChrono Anaconda Repository](https://anaconda.org/projectchrono/pychrono/files) and then install it from the local file; for example:
+   To install a specific PyChrono module (release or development code, for a given opperating system, and built with a given Python version), download the corresponding tarball from the [PyChrono Anaconda Repository](https://anaconda.org/projectchrono/pychrono/files) and then install it from the local file; for example:
 ```
    conda install pychrono-7.0.0-py39_1822.tar.bz2
 ```